World of Cruising launches podcast

 Real Response Media, the publisher behind the World of Cruising website and our sister magazine, has launched a podcast

-Produced by Jonny Heather and aimed at anyone with an interest in cruise, CruiseCast will offer listeners all the latest cruise news, views and ship reviews.
+Produced by Jonny Heather and aimed at anyone with an interest in cruise, the World of Cruising podcast will offer listeners all the latest cruise news, views and ship reviews.

 Each month our SEO and heritage editor, Calum Brown, and senior digital editor, Kaye Holland will host a studio discussion with cruise industry guests covering all the latest talking points.